These are the easy steps to take to look after your mental health whilst isolating

 If this is something you suffer from Mind advises asking others to not constantly remind you to wash your hands.
 They also suggest setting limits for the time you wash your hands and to not keep on repeatedly reading the same advice.

 During this time it’s important to take care of your physical health to help with your mental health.
 Mind suggests eating regularly and keeping your blood sugars stable will help your mood and energy levels.

 Mind also says to keep drinking eight glasses of water and that if the change in your routine shifts how much you’re drinking, to put reminders or alarms on so that you’re staying hydrated.

-Even though gyms could potentially be causing the spread of the virus, it’s still important to stay active, even if that means working out at home.
+If you’re currently isolating, it may feel impossible to exercise without accessing a gym or even being able to go for a walk, however it is still really important to try and exercise if you can.
 Gerard Barnes, the CEO of mental health treatment specialists, Smart TMS, suggests exercising for three hours a week can help fight the symptoms of mental illness.

 Staying inside for a number of weeks and only seeing the same few people or worse no one at all, can be incredibly lonely and increase feelings of depression.

-If you’re feeling lonely, regularly using FaceTime to talk to friends or elderly relatives is a great way to stay in contact.
+If you’re feeling lonely, regularly using FaceTime to talk to friends or family back home is a great way to stay in contact.
 Potentially set up standard times to call so you know you have something to look forward to and are having regular contact.

 Also, if the constant updates about Covid-19 are causing you anxiety then maybe agree with your friend before hand to not talk about it and instead both agree to read the same book or binge watch the same show and then discuss it.